maelghrib/novaml/docs/index.md

 # NovaML
-Build machine learning applications with NovaML, the NEW machine learning library!
+Build machine learning applications with NovaML; The NEW machine learning library!

 ## Note
-This library for learning purposes and not ready for production use!
+This library is for learning purposes and not ready for production use!

 ## Install
 ```shell